anders-larsson/gentoo-overlay/README.md

 ## Installing
 This overlay is not official and not available in layman.
-To use this repository you need to add it manually to your layman configuration.
+To use this repository you can either add it using layman or add it manually to your layman configuration.

+Add it using layman:

+    layman -f -o http://anders-larsson.github.io/gentoo-overlay/repositories.xml -a anders-larsson

+Add it manually:

-Modify /etc/layman/layman.cfg and include the following line for "overlays".
+    Edit /etc/layman/layman.cfg and include the following line for "overlays".

     http://anders-larsson.github.io/gentoo-overlay/repositories.xml